aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 To add or change a setting, create an index template to save the value.
 Avoid using a template name that is already in use.

-Reserved words for templates in SIEM on Amazon ES:
+Reserved words for templates in SIEM on OpenSearch Service:

 * log[-aws][-service_name]_aws
 * log[-aws][-service_name]_rollover